kaoh/homebrew-globalplatform/README.md

 This is a [Homebrew Tap](https://docs.brew.sh/Taps) for the [GlobalPlatform](https://kaoh.github.io/globalplatform/) C library and GPShell command line shell.

-Please read also the [manual of GPShell]( https://github.com/kaoh/globalplatform/blob/master/gpshell/src/gpshell.1.md) if you are interested in the command line.
+Please read also the [manual of GPShell]( https://github.com/kaoh/globalplatform/blob/master/gpshell/src/gpshell.1.md) if you are interested in the command line or use the installed man page with `man gpshell` under Unix like systems.
+There are several script examples available.
+See the [.txt files](https://github.com/kaoh/globalplatform/tree/master/gpshell) or look into the local file systems under `(/usr/ | /home/linuxbrew/.linuxbrew/) share/doc/gpshell1/`.

 Consult the [API documentation](https://kaoh.github.io/globalplatform/api/index.html) if you are planning to use this as a library.